 health care, and she wants to ensure that all young girls receive a positive exposure to STEM.

-Amanda Zheng is a sophomore at Union County Magnet High School where she enjoys studying STEM any chance she gets such as in Robotics Club and in Science Olympiad.
+Amanda Zheng is a senior at Union County Magnet High School where she enjoys studying STEM any chance she gets such as in Robotics Club and in Science Olympiad.
 In addition, Amanda takes additional biology courses at the Columbia Science Honors Program because she aspires one day to be a biomedical engineer.
 Last summer she volunteered at the Liberty Science Center as a Docent Volunteer to share her passion for STEM with others.
 In her free time, Amanda loves to play volleyball any chance she gets.
 Amanda is excited to run a camp at the Elizabeth Public Library to spark a passion and interest for STEM in young girls!

 Director of Training and School Partnerships